 - Horseshoe Bend is a loop of the Colorado River 5 miles downstream from the Glen Canyon Dam and Lake Powell (just south of the Utah line).
 It has its own parking area on the west side of US 89 about 4 miles south of Page, Arizona.
 The GPS coordinates are: 36.876246,-111.502788.
 This link will show you the parking lot location on Google maps.

-- There is no shade, no water, no bathrooms.
+- There is no water for sale.
+No bathrooms (except at the parking lot).
 If you are there in the middle of the day during summer, you will need to bring plenty of water.
 A hat and sunscreen would be good to have with you too.

 - It can be pretty windy…bring your sunglasses